isovector/cornelis/README.md

 \ }
 ```

-You can now align justifications by visually selecting the block, and then
+You can now align justifications by visually selecting the proof, and then
 typing `<leader><space>r`.